 BMW classifies their SUVs either as Sports Activity Vehicles ® (SAVs) or Sports Activity Coupes ®.
-SAVs represent more traditional SUVs, whereas SACs are sportier looking SUVs that feature sloping rear roofline (like coupes).
+SAVs represent more traditional SUVs, whereas SACs are sportier looking SUVs that feature sloping rear rooflines you’d see on a coupe.

 In this comparison we’ll be comparing the X5 and X6 to give you a better idea of what the similarities and differences are.